Windows Installer, Java Installer, Freeware Installer

 Build and test the package again.

-Media Select the "Media" option from the left-side pane and enter the name "TutorialPackageName" in the text field.
+Build Select the “Builds” page from the left-side pane and navigate to the Configuration Settings Tab.
+Set "MyPackageName" in the "MSI name" text field.
 If you let this field empty, the name of the package will be the same as the name of your project.

-NoteFor more details about the available options please see the Media page.
+NoteFor more details about the available options please see the Builds page.

 Let's suppose your application needs some information stored in an environment variable.
-In this step you will add to your project this type of variable.
-In our example, we will add a variable - "NOTEPAD_PATH" - that will contain the path to the folder in which your application will be deployed.
+In our example, we will add a variable - "SAMPLE_PATH" - that will contain the path to the folder in which your application will be deployed.

-New VariableClick on the [ New Variable ] toolbar button and fill the fields of the newly appeared dialog as in the next screenshot.
+New VariableClick on the [ New Variable ] toolbar button and fill the fields of the newly appeared dialog.

 Edit Environment Variable